DorBia/calculator-js/README.md

 Nothing is needed to run the code, it's fully web based, all you need is just go to the webpage and then it's ready to go - by clicking the buttons on the calculator or using the numbers and operators on the keyboard.

 ## 🎈 Usage <a name="usage"></a>
-- To use calculator either press on buttons with your mouse or use the keyboard - for numbers press digits 0-9, operations work with buttons +-*/, for equals press =, for percentage press %, for negate press ±, for decimal press ., to clear press c, to change theme press t.
+- To use calculator either press on buttons with your mouse or use the keyboard - for numbers press digits 0-9, operations work with buttons +-*/, for equals press either Enter or =, for percentage press %, for negate press ±, for decimal press ., to clear press c, to change theme press t.
 - <b>Inputs and outputs</b> are restricted to 8 decimal places, but not restricted when it comes to the total output.
 - To perform any <b>operation</b>, just give at least one number, then press any operator and either give the second number, or press the equal button, which will result in using the first number as a second number as well.
 - If second operator is clicked after first one (as when pressed + by mistake and then deciding to press - instead) it will work as expected and change the operator to the new one.